vipul2802/o365hq.com/content/services/Hybrid Office 365 Migration from your own Exchange Server.md

-installed, we start deploying and configure a required Azure AD Connect server and use the Azure AD Connect password synchronization feature to let users log in with the same credentials for both their on-premises network account and their Office 365 account.
+installed, we start deploying and configure a required Azure AD Connect server and use the Azure AD Connect password synchronization feature to let users log in with the same credentials for both their on-premises network account and their Microsoft 365 account.
 Then we complete the hybrid deployment prerequisites and use the Hybrid Configuration wizard to select options for the hybrid deployment.